 If your child misbehaves during ‘fun’ activities

-If your child misbehaves, first try to work out why he’s acting up.
+Children behave in challenging ways for many reasons.
+If your child misbehaves, try to work out why he’s acting up.
+For example:

-Are you expecting too much?
-Is your child tired, or just tired of a particular activity?
-You might just need to try something else, or it might be a sign to stop and try again later.
+- Is your child getting tired or bored?
+If it’s a long outing, your child might have had enough.
+You might just need to try something else, or it might be a sign to stop the activity and try again another time.